Nordic Skiing & Touring

 Beyond the Nordic Center

-If you’re comfortable getting off groomed trails (or want to become comfortable) there are a variety of options for cross country skiing; some intrepid skate skiers even go out into the backcountry here.
-These are undeveloped trails where you may or may not find trail markings, are fairly likely to be breaking trail (especially if you’re first in after a storm), you will need to route find and you’ll be completely responsible for finding your way back to the car.
+If you’re comfortable getting off groomed trails (or want to become comfortable) there are a variety of options for cross country skiing.
+These are undeveloped trails where you may or may not find trail markings, could be breaking trail (especially if you’re first in after a storm), you will need to route find and you’ll be completely responsible for finding your way back to the car.
 You’ll also need to evaluate the terrain for your skills.
+With all of that caution in mind, the backcountry Nordic skiing locations on Mount Shasta are absolutely beautiful, well-used and wonderful for adventurous beginners.

 Some of these locations, like Sand Flat off Everitt Memorial Highway, are well used by other skiers and snowshoers, so you’re likely to see other folks out there and to find tracks.
 Other locations are less used, and therefore you should consider your skill and comfort level in a situation where you’re likely to be alone.
 Go prepared with a map and compass, as well as suitable supplies for an unplanned night outside.